khopkins218/TitaniumCachedImageView/README.md

 For more, head out to [my site](http://kevin.h-pk-ns.com/) or to the [Appcelerator Developer Center](http://developer.appcelerator.com).

-# ANDROID AND iOS USERS:
+# Android and iOS Users:
 -----------------------
 Implementation works the same cross-platform.
 Enjoy!